The Kid Who Ate Lunch on the Wall: Why I'm Building Kenektic

 What I'm Building (And Why It Has to Work)

-I'm building Kenektic because I wish it had existed for seventh-grade me, eating lunch on top of that wall.
+I'm building Kenektic because I wish it had existed for seventh-grade me, eating lunch on that wall.

 I'm building it because I wish it had existed for college me, sitting alone on that barstool.

-I'm building it because I wish it had existed for me growing up, watching everyone else form their lifetime networks.
+I'm building it because I wish it had existed for me at USC, watching everyone else form their lifetime networks.

 I'm building it because it needs to exist for everyone who's lived any version of this story.
 And there are millions of us.